nice-digital/nice-design-system/components/nds-filters/README.md

 - Type: `object`

-Any props you would like to spread on the input, examples given below.
-See nds-input for more options.
+Any props you would like to spread on to the `<Input />` component, examples given below.
+See the documentation for nds-input for more options.

 ```js
 <FilterByInput